 The action is constant flowing in waves with huge bosses to eradicate at intervals.
 The game keeps it fresh by having random enemies, and a never-ending variation to the bosses when it comes to size, and armament.
-When you kill something it drops health, or powerups.
+When you kill something it drops health or powerups.
 There are two options when it comes to powerups, and I usually opt for the simpler version.
 Depending on what you pick up your main weapon changes, or upgrades.
-This is both good, and extremely bad.
-For example you might have quad missiles that is quite nice against bosses, as you can just circle them and let the homing missiles chip away at the hull.
-If you kill a smaller vessel, and accidentally pick up a machine gun at the lowest level you loose your edge significantly.
+This is both good and extremely bad.
+For example, you might have quad missiles that are quite nice against bosses, as you can just circle them and let the homing missiles chip away at the hull.
+If you kill a smaller vessel and accidentally pick up a machine gun at the lowest level you lose your edge significantly.
 Any weapon gets better with upgrades, and a fully powered laser or machinegun can wreck mayhem just as well as the missiles.

 There are three objectives at a time, but also a lot of achievements.
 If you complete these you get new ship layouts, parts or money.
 This is the stuff that gets me to replay the game over, and over.
 It also forces me to play in new ways.
 For example, the objective might be to kill 25 enemies without weapons.
 This demands you to remove all projectile weapons, and rely solely on melee weapons like spikes and the heavy ball and chain.